Feedback (radio series): History

 The BBC did not provide a reason for Bolton's removal as presenter of Feedback, but thanked him for his work and said it would be seeking a new presenter and production company for the programme.
 Bolton said "I'd have liked to have continued", and the change was met with criticism from politicians and journalists.
-Bolton then launched an independent podcast, Roger Bolton's Beeb Watch, which was produced by a former BBC colleague and followed a similar format to Feedback, but with a remit to cover all of the BBC's output and wider issues facing the corporation.
+Bolton then launched an independent podcast, Roger Bolton's Beeb Watch, which is produced by a former BBC colleague and looks at the challenges facing public service broadcasting generally with a particular focus on the BBC.

 On 14 October the programme resumed with Andrea Catherwood as presenter.